Delve into the Dales

 Swaledale and Wensleydale

-Although Swaledale is the northerly of the Yorkshire Dales, it is also the lushest and greenest.
+Although Swaledale is the most northerly of the Yorkshire Dales, it is also the lushest and greenest.
 Renowned for its wild flower-rich hay meadows and for its numerous stone-built barns, it is an idyllic landscape capped by heather moors.

 The broad valley of Wensleydale runs parallel with Swaledale a few miles to the south.
 Famous for its waterfalls at Aysgarth and Hardraw Force, the River Ure runs through it and there are rocky limestone outcrops such as those at Simonstone above Hawes.